 A while ago John August and Craig Mazin talked about this on the “Scriptnotes” screenwriting podcast.
 Under the name “Tough Love vs. Self-Care”, Craig made an interesting point about the distinction between the two:

 He says that self-care and also pushing through when it is necessary are both positive things that can give you good results.
 The problem is that those can also hide negative emotions that lie beneath that.
 Tough love often masquerades as self-loathing and self-care might in fact be “fear and withdrawal and a sense that engaging isn’t worth it.”

 This is an important distinction.
 It’s okay to let go of writing every now and then, and it’s okay to push through when necessary.
 Just make sure you’re clear about your emotions and what stands behind them.

-Get clear about emotions that such your creativity away:
+Get clear about emotions that such your inspiration away: